Occupational Safety and Health Administration (OSHA), Labor.

 Start Further Info

 Francis Yebesi, Director, Office of Federal Agency Programs, Occupational Safety and Health Administration, U.S. Department of Labor, 200 Constitution Avenue NW., Room N-3622, Washington, DC 20210, telephone 202-693-2122, email: email@example.com.

 Today's final rule establishes requirements directing Federal agencies to submit their occupational injury and illness recordkeeping information to the Secretary of Labor which will allow (1) BLS to analyze injury and illness data at Federal establishments, and (2) OSHA to better track injury trends at Federal agencies, and to better target inspections at the most hazardous Federal establishments.

 B. Summary of Major Provisions

-- Modifying dates to reflect the collection of calendar year data, rather than fiscal year data: We have modified the due date when Federal agencies must submit their annual report on safety and health to OSHA, and the report from OSHA to the President, to allow for the use of OSHA required injury and illness data.
+Modifying dates to reflect the collection of calendar year data, rather than fiscal year data: We have modified the due date when Federal agencies must submit their annual report on safety and health to OSHA, and the report from OSHA to the President, to Start Printed Page 47181allow for the use of OSHA required injury and illness data.

 This final rule is organized as follows: